gabriel-espinoza-77/threat-hunting-scenario-tor/README.md

 - **Timestamps:**
   - `2025-02-28T19:21:24.2913044Z` - Local connection to `127.0.0.1` on port `9150`.
-- **Event:** An additional network connection was established, indicating ongoing activity by user "employee".
+- **Event:** Another network connection was made, indicating continued activity by user "employee.".
-- **Action:** Another successful connection was detected.
+- **Action:** An additional successful connection was identified..

 ### 6. File Creation - TOR Shopping List

 - **Timestamp:** `2025-02-28T19:29:00.1069029Z`
-- **Event:** The user "employee" created a file named `tor-shopping-list.txt` on the desktop, potentially indicating a list or notes related to their TOR browser activities.
+- **Event:**  User "employee" created a file named `tor-shopping-list.txt` on the desktop, possibly documenting TOR-related activities.
-- **Action:** File creation detected.
+- **Action:**  New file detected.
 - **File Path:** `C:\Users\employee\Desktop\tor-shopping-list.txt`

 ---

 ## Summary

-The user "employee" on the "ge-threat-hunt-" device initiated and completed the installation of the TOR browser.
-They proceeded to launch the browser, establish connections within the TOR network, and created various files related to TOR on their desktop, including a file named `tor-shopping-list.txt`.
-This sequence of activities indicates that the user actively installed, configured, and used the TOR browser, likely for anonymous browsing purposes, with possible documentation in the form of the "shopping list" file.
+The user "employee" on the "ge-threat-hunt-" device initiated and successfully completed the TOR browser installation.
+They then launched the browser, established connections within the TOR network, and created several files related to TOR on their desktop, including a file named `tor-shopping-list.txt`.
+This series of actions suggests that the user actively installed, configured, and used the TOR browser, likely for anonymous browsing, with potential documentation of their activities in the form of the "shopping list" file.

 ---

 ## Response Taken

-TOR usage was confirmed on the endpoint `ge-threat-hunt-` by the user `employee`.
-The device was isolated, and the user's direct manager was notified.
+TOR usage was confirmed on the endpoint `ge-threat-hunt-` by user `employee`.
+The device was subsequently isolated, and the user's direct manager was informed.

 ---